 - If someone can see lightning or hear thunder, they are already at risk and should take shelter immediately.
 Certainly if there is less than 30 seconds between lightning and thunder, all individuals should have already left the athletic site and reached a safe location.
 Outdoor activities should not resume until at least 30 minutes after the last flash of lightning or sound of thunder.

 - Know the location of the closest safe structure to the playing field and how long it takes to get there.
 Safe structures include buildings normally occupied or frequently used by people, such a facility with plumbing and/or electrical wiring that acts to electrically ground the structure.
 If a safe structure is unavailable, a vehicle with a hard metal roof and rolled-up windows can provide a measure of safety.
 Do NOT touch the sides of the vehicle.

 - Avoid tall trees and other tall objects, such as light-poles and flagpoles.
 Avoid metal fences, metal bleachers, standing pools of water, picnic shelters, baseball dugouts, and open fields.
 Avoid being the highest object in a field.

-A copy of the NCAA lightning safety guideline may be found at: www.ncaa.org/sports_sciences/sports_med_handbook/.
-For further assistance on school emergency planning issues, please contact your local BOCES Health and Safety Office or Laura Sahr at 518-474-3906 or email@example.com.
+For further assistance on school emergency planning issues, please contact your local BOCES Health and Safety Office or the Office of Facilities Planning at 518-474-3906 or firstname.lastname@example.org.